alexykn/sps2/README.md

     """Build the package using the provided context.""" cleanup(ctx)

+    # Apply optimized default compiler flags for macOS ARM64
+    with_defaults(ctx)

-    # 2. Fetch the source code from the official release
+    # 2. Fetch the source code from the official Git repository
     fetch(ctx, "https://github.com/curl/curl/releases/download/curl-8_14_1/curl-8.14.1.tar.bz2")

     # 3. Configure the build using CMake.